 Japanese election laws prevent candidates from updating their websites during the election season.
 This year the moratorium went into effect on July 12th.
 Candidates are not allowed to update their websites again until after the July 29th election.
-And it’s not just the candidate’s websites that are regulated.
-Candidates can’t make use third party social web sites either.
+And it’s not just the candidate’s websites that are regulated — politicians can’t use third-party social websites either.

 What does this all mean?
-Well, for one thing it means that Ichiro Ozawa won’t be acting on your MySpace friend request any time soon, and Yutaka Kobayashi won’t be Twittering, and Kan Suzuki won’t be appearing at his campaign headquarters in Second Life.
-In fact, Suzuki has temporarily closed his Second Life headquarters.
+It means that Ichiro Ozawa won’t be responding to your MySpace friend request any time soon.
+And Yutaka Kobayashi won’t be tweeting.
+And Kan Suzuki won’t appear at his campaign headquarters in Second Life.
+As a result, Suzuki has temporarily closed his Second Life headquarters until after the election.

 Japan’s election laws control more than just the Internet.
-The laws, which were originally drafted in 1950, also govern how much printed material may be distributed and in what format.
-Suzuki recently complained to the BBC that he was limited to printing leaflets for only 3% of the voters in his district.
+The 1950s-era laws also govern how much-printed material may be distributed and in what format.
+For example, Suzuki recently complained to the BBC that he was limited to printing leaflets for only 3% of the voters in his district.
 Hardly enough to educate the voters in his prefecture about his stance on the issues.

-So what sort of campaigning are candidates allowed to participate in during election season?
-Mostly public events, televised debates, standing outside of train stations shaking hands, and the ever popular campaign-mobile.
+What sort of campaigning is allowed during the election season?
+Mostly public events, televised debates, standing outside train stations shaking hands.
+Also, the ever-popular “campaign-mobile.”
 Campaign-mobiles work something like this: a late model sedan rolls through residential neighborhoods with a voice blaring from the PA system mounted on the roof, “People of the Kanagawa Prefecture, please consider voting for Yataka Kobayashi.
-Thank you”.
-That’s about as high tech as it gets during the campaigns in Japan.
+Thank you.”
+That’s as high-tech as it gets during campaign season in Japan.

 It makes me wonder whether Suzuki might have been premature in shutting down his Second Life campaign.
-What if a virtual Kan Suzuki campaign-mobile were to drive around the grid making announcements over a virtual PA system?
+What if a virtual Kan Suzuki campaign-mobile drove around the grid making announcements over a virtual PA system?
 Are simulations of acceptable real-life campaign efforts legal?
-If Japan were a more litigious society we might find out, but something tells me that no candidate wants to be the test case.
+If Japan were a more litigious society, we might find out.
+Something tells me that no candidate wants to be the test case.

-There are varied opinions as to why these laws are still in place and what should be done about them.
-One one hand, young people — hopped up on technology as they are these days — want more information about the candidates and issues.
-It seems logical that the Internet might be a good way to distribute information.
-On the other hand, there are some young people who feel the internet is too informal for something as important as an election, and besides, important decisions should be left to older people anyway.
+There are many opinions on why these laws are still in place and what to do about them.
+On the one hand, young people — hopped up on technology as they are these days — want more information about the candidates and issues.
+It seems logical that the Internet might be a good way to distribute campaign information.
+On the other hand, there are some young people who feel the Internet is too informal for something as important as an election.
+And besides, important decisions should be left to older people!

-One Japanese university student observed to the BBC that “Internet resources are not very official” and noted that “if the government or any politicians are on the web it doesn’t feel right.”
+One Japanese university student commented to the BBC that “Internet resources are not very official” and noted that “if the government or any politicians are on the web, it doesn’t feel right.”

-While these regulations may have something to do with the natural respect for authority that is ingrained in Japanese culture, there is a rising sense of suspicion that the laws are actually being kept in place by older, less net-savvy, politicians afraid of losing to younger politicians who understand all of this complicated net stuff.
+While these regulations may have something to do with the natural respect for authority ingrained in Japanese culture, there is a rising sense of suspicion that the laws are maintained by older, less net-savvy politicians afraid of losing to younger politicians who understand all of this “complicated technology.”

-Yutaka Kobayashi, head of the Liberal Democratic Party has introduced a bill to repeal the net campaign restrictions on four separate occasions.
-Each attempt has been defeated.
-Kobayashi recently complained that “The election law currently does not reflect young people’s lifestyles”.
+Yutaka Kobayashi, head of the Liberal Democratic Party, has introduced a bill to repeal the net campaign restrictions on four separate occasions.
+Each attempt was defeated.
+Kobayashi recently complained that “the election law currently does not reflect young people’s lifestyles.”
 No kidding.